dhrruvtokas/mediamanagementrepo/README.md

 # Structure

-This specific Github repository consists of an index file (front-end) and three "PHP" files (back-end) which can be used to access and modify the project accordingly.
+This specific Github repository consists of an "index.html" file (front-end) and three "PHP" files (back-end) which can be used to access and modify the project accordingly.

 # Overview

-Media Management System is an advanced version of Content Uploader that I have created, instead of just uploading a file from a local server, a user can now upload, download, and search a file in an AWS server.
+Media Management System is an advanced version of the Content Uploader application that I have created, instead of just uploading a file from a local server, a user can now upload, download, and search a file in an AWS server.

 # Project installation

-The package works as a stand-alone application which can be executed by opening the provided index.html file in any supported web-browser (Tested on Edge, Chrome, Mozilla, and Safari).
+The package works as a stand-alone application which can be executed by opening the provided "index.html" file in any supported web-browser (Tested on Edge, Chrome, Mozilla, and Safari).
 There are three more "PHP" files each of which has been named according to their respective functionality (download, upload, and search).
-It is recommended that a user updates "IAM Key", "IAM Secret Key", and the "Bucket Name" in each of these "PHP" files before running the index file.
+The project requires a working "Amazon S3 bucket" and it is recommended that a user updates "IAM Key", "IAM Secret Key", and the "Bucket Name" in each of these "PHP" files before running the index file.

 # Technologies

 1. HTML: Used for creating front-end controls.
 2. Javascript: Used for selecting a file from a local system and passing it to the PHP server.
-3. PHP: Used for uploading a selected file to an AWS Server (Upload.php, Search.php, and Download.php)
+3. PHP: Used for uploading, searching, and downloading a selected file to/from an AWS Server (Upload.php, Search.php, and Download.php)

 # Requirements